EMF Protection for Your Home Office in Australia: A Complete Guide for Remote Workers (2026)

 Modern WiFi 6 and the emerging WiFi 7 routers broadcast on multiple bands simultaneously and maintain that broadcast continuously regardless of whether devices are actively transferring data.
 Measured radiofrequency field strength at one metre from a typical dual-band router ranges from 1 to 4 V/m, and in some mesh network configurations across multiple units in a smaller home, the total environmental field is considerably higher.

 Relocating your router to the far side of the room, or ideally to an adjacent room, is one of the highest-impact free changes available to a home office worker.
-Pairing that with the Aulterra Whole House USB plugged into the router's USB port provides neutralisation across the router's output and extends coverage to the broader wiring of the home.
+For product protection, apply an EMF Neutralizer Disc to the router and plug the Aulterra Whole House USB into a wall outlet via a USB adaptor to neutralise remaining emissions and extend coverage through your home wiring.

 Mobile Phones